tl;dr

 • forward inference: “what is likely to happen next?”

-The model itself returns associations; your team applies sequence context (timestamps, tactic progression, host/user timeline) to decide which associations are likely predecessor vs successor behavior.
+The model returns associations; your team applies sequence context to decide which are likely predecessor vs successor behaviour.

 For a detailed walkthrough of how those sequences are represented in ATT&CK Flow objects, see Understanding the Structure of ATT&CK Flows to Model CTI Reports.